solidi/learning-notes/interviews/career-tips.md

     - Learned about engineering day books.
 Powerful, and reflect direction years later.

 ## CAREER HIGHLIGHT
+- finite or infinite hightlights - delivery is always finite
+    - Growing two Tech leads - succession
+        - three attributes, technical, mentorship, and project management
 - Launching a product at nick - impact.
 - Juniors/Interns - Growing others, and giving them room.

 ## THE FUTURE OF CAREERS IN I.T
+- Tools will become more powerful, convo i heard from another podcast with martin kleppmann - Designing Data-Intensive Applications: The Big Ideas Behind Reliable, Scalable, and Maintainable Systems
+    - piping data from one system to another without effort.
+    - migration headaches, always.
 - Two things: Economy at scale, and engineering at scale.
     - AWS, better tools.
 - Software is about people.
 Seen, heard, treated with kindness.
-- Learning to be smooth in execution, worked with very senior leaders.
-    - Having a continuing conversation as the work ulimately is achieved.

 ## THE REVEAL

 ### What attracted you to IT?
-- Being able to modify things, create things, in its our world.
+- Being able to modify things, create things, in its own world.
     - TV story being a kid.
     - Half life and modifying things - side effects working with those remotely.
+    - The detail, and escapism of humans.

 ### What’s the best career advice you received?
 - When things are burning around you, stay calm.